tromey/patchwork/docs/deployment/installation.rst

-Once the administrative console is accessible, you would want to configure your different sites and their corresponding domain names, which is required for the different emails sent by Patchwork (registration, password recovery) as well as the sample ``pwclientrc`` files provided by your project's page.
+Once the administrative console is accessible, you would want to configure your different sites and their corresponding domain names, which is required for the different emails sent by Patchwork (registration, password recovery).

 .. _deployment-parsemail: